zlaalamiWD/readme/docs/Documentation/pharmacy-apis-copy/mailbox-copy-1.md

 }
 ```

-# DELETE Request
+# Acknowled Batch (POST Method)

-The delete method deletes the batch of messages from the queue.
+The POST method deletes the batch of messages from the queue.
 The delete must occur within 30 seconds of queue retrieval, otherwise messages will be placed back on the queue.

 ##### Only https connections are accepted.